Distilling HF and HCl

 Rinse the parts outside and inside, caps too, and shake out excess water.
 Don’t dry them.

 The low-purity acid stock bottle will probably have a lip, like this.
-When pouring, rest the groove on the source bottle lip.
+When pouring, rest the groove on the source bottle lip, or on the upper part of the threads.
 That will keep everything steady and help avoid spills.
 Pour slowly.

 Pour acid from the low-purity stock bottle into the (rinsed) source bottle.
 Fill the source bottle 75 to 85% full.